 We believe that each and every amputee in low-income societies should be accounted for and that leg amputation must not result in immobility and isolation.

-We are working to build reliable systems and infrastructures to provide equipment, rehabilitation and ongoing support for amputees.
+We work towards building reliable systems and infrastructures to provide equipment, rehabilitation and ongoing support for amputees.

 “A prosthetic leg has a tremendous ability to change a life.
 It gives an amputee a chance to stand up, walk again and get back into work.” – Tom Williams (Legs4Africa Founder)